emircancapkan/ImageProcessing/README.md

 The application is an application that performs image processing.
 Image processing, It is the method of a computer processing and interpreting an image that is digital.
 Image analysis is used to improve, analyze, or process pictures using extracted data using a variety of statistical and mathematical methods.
 Image enhancement, acknowledgment, evaluation, classification, and data extraction are the primary goals in this discipline.

+YOU CAN FIND FURTHER INFORMATION IN THE USER GUIDE DOC